Binary black holes population and cosmology in new lights: Signature of PISN mass and formation channel in GWTC-3: Bayesian framework to infer cosmology from GW population

 \section{Bayesian framework to infer cosmology from GW population}

 We construct a Bayesian model following the method described in \citep{Mastrogiovanni:2020mvm, Virgo:2021bbr} to conjointly infer the redshift dependence of the mass distribution and merger rate along with the cosmological parameters.
 In Fig. \ref{fig:flowchart} we show a schematic diagram explaining the formalism.
-We discuss below each part that goes into the analysis.
-For our model, the set of hyper-parameters $\Phi$ that are common to the entire population are the cosmological, the source frame mass distribution and delay time parameters $\Phi=\{\Phi_{\rm m}, \Phi_{\rm cosmo}, \Phi_{\rm delay},\Phi_{\rm nuis}\}$.
 As a cosmological model, we consider a flat LCDM \citep{Aghanim:2018eyx}.
 Given a set of $N$ GW detections associated with the data $\{x\}= (x_1,...,x_{N})$, the posterior on $\Phi$ can be expressed as \citep{Thrane_2019,Mandel_2019,Mastrogiovanni:2020mvm, Virgo:2021bbr,Vitale_2021}